bduggan/raku-dawa/README.md

 [import pdb; pdb.set_trace()](https://docs.python.org/3/library/pdb.html)
 idiom.

+It exports two subroutines: `stop` and `track`, which work as follows:

-It exports a subroutine `stop` which will pause execution of the current thread of the program, and allow for introspecting the stack, and stepping through subsequent statements.
+* `stop` will pause execution of the current thread of the program, and allow for introspecting the stack, and stepping through subsequent statements.

+* `track` will allow any thread which executes this line of code to be tracked;
+  the position and stack of all threads which go through this statement can be viewed while the debugger is active.

 Using this module is heavy-handed -- currently just the `use` command will add a lot of unused extra statements to the AST.
 (This implementation may change in the future.)